Equivariant Structure on Smash Powers: Semi-Free Equivariant Spectra

-Since permutations of a finite set \(X\) are generated by transpositions, iterated application of the \ref{Grtwisttwo} gives: \begin{prop} Let $X$ be a finite discrete $G$-set, \(V\) an Euclidean space and \(K\) an \(\Or V\)-space.
-There is a natural isomorphism of $G$-spectra
+Since permutations of a finite set \(X\) are generated by transpositions, iterated application of Corollary~\ref{Grtwisttwo} gives: \begin{prop} Let $X$ be a finite discrete $G$-set, \(V\) a Euclidean space and \(K\) an \(\Or V\)-space.
+Then the dual Yoneda lemma as in Proposition~\ref{semi-free-smash} induces a natural isomorphism of $G$-spectra